ItsRebaseTime/turbomansion/units/roller_blinds/README.md

 The 28BYJ-48 motor is designed to take full 5V current on half of its coil.
 After the modification we technically doubled the coil resistance and can crank the TMC2209 driver current all the way up with the on-board potentiometer.
 I used FYSETC TMC2209 V4.0 driver boards so for me the potentiometer should be turned all the way clockwise.

+> [!NOTE]
-If you are using any other TMC2209 driver - double check the RX, TX, INDEX, and DIAG pin positions, they differ from driver to driver and you may need to creatively add 1k resistor between RX and TX pins on the board.
+> If you are using any other TMC2209 driver - double check the RX, TX, INDEX, and DIAG pin positions, they differ from driver to driver and you may need to creatively add 1k resistor between RX and TX pins on the board.
 Also some of the boards have VREF, DIAG, and INDEX pins switched around.
 PCB only supports driver boards which have INDEX and DIAG pins at 90 degrees from the other pins.

 ## Electronics assembly